D0BR0MYSL/WSL-installation-without-errors/README.md

 Click added file and click **Edit.**

-Scroll down a bit to option called **Control folw guard (CFG)**
+Scroll down a bit to option called **Control flow guard (CFG)**

 Enable checkbox called **Enable Override System settings**

-Switch it into **On** state and enable checkbox **Use srtict CFG**
+Switch it into **On** state and enable checkbox **Use strict CFG**

 Add another system executable same way by enabling the "CFG" thing for it:

 `c:\windows\system32\vmwp.exe`

 **Step 6.** Install/register WSL distribution that suits your liking.
 Following command is an example of deploying the Ununtu 22.04 LTS:
+(you may already have downloaded distribution, so just repeat command using your distro name)

 `wsl --install -d Ubuntu-22.04`

 That's all.
-Linux system will start without errors and you will see promt for entering user name and password.
+Linux system will start without errors, and you will see prompt for entering username and password.